sowjanyagarigipati/devops/README.md

-This is a placeholder for npw.
+This is a placeholder for now.
 We will be adding all the code related to

  - Automated Provisioning
  - Application Configuration Mangement